Neutral Toned Christmas Tree Featuring Presents Underneath

 7. Black and Red

-Black and Red Christmas Tree
+Christmas Tree Decorated With Black and Red

 Black is an elegant color that has its place in many decor styles and places throughout the home.
 When it comes to Christmas decorations, however, it seems that black doesn’t really belong.
 While a fully black Christmas tree would be too strange, it could be worth incorporating some dark accents to blend some elegance into the traditional cheerful look of the tree.
 Combine a few black decorations with red elements for a distinctive Christmas tree style.